blueprint99/python-homework/Solidity/Solidity_HW_README.md

 ![](AssociateProfitSplitter.JPG)

-When the contract is deployed for this contract the constructor function that accepts three addresses:
+When the contract is deployed the constructor function of this contract requests three addresses, which will be the addresses the the Ether is distributed to:

 address payable _one

 address payable _two

 address payable _three

 Each address is associated with the employees that the will receive an equal portion of Ether.